fabricionarcizo/snpe_optimizer/README.md

 ## Notebooks

 - `model_optimization.ipynb`: Step-by-step guide for optimizing and benchmarking models.
-- `model_zoo.ipynb`: Examples of exporting and using both YOLO NAS and hagRID models.
+- `model_zoo.ipynb`: Examples of exporting and using both YOLO-NAS S and YOLO-hagRID models.

 ---